 A Prince George’s County undercover narcotics police officer who shot and killed an unarmed college student, who he chased from Prince George’s County, Maryland to Fairfax County, Virginia, was held responsible for his wrongful death yesterday by a jury that awarded $3.7 million to the family of the man who was killed.

-Our lawyers have had many dealings with Prince George’s County police in auto accident and other personal injury cases and our experience has generally been very favorable.
-Still, it is obvious that a small number of police officers in P.G.
+Our lawyers have had many dealings with Prince George’s County police in auto accidents and other personal injury cases, and our experience has been very favorable.
+Still, some police officers in P.G.
 County are costing the county a ton of money.
-I am sure that the 98% of the officers who are doing their jobs as they should would love to have a share of the $16.3 million that P.G.
-County has dolled out over the last five years.
+I am sure that 98% of the officers, who are doing their jobs as they should, would love to have a share of the $16.3 million that P.G.
+County has rolled out over the last five years.

 It is easy to blame the police officers in these kinds of cases because they are the most obvious culprit.
 But rogue police officers are hardly the only problem.
 I can’t specifically speak to P.G.
 County.
-But there is not question that in many jurisdiction, the police foment the problem with sloppy — intentionally and otherwise — investigations and cover-ups that would stop the next debacle before it starts.
+But in many jurisdictions, the police foment the problem with sloppy — intentionally and otherwise — investigations and cover-ups that would stop the next debacle before it starts.

 2017 Update: 11 Years Later It Is Worse

 I wrote this post in 2006 but these same problems are still with us 11 years later, most notably with the Freddie Gray tragedy which has had its impact on Baltimore City jurors.
 But Freddie Gray was just our local experience with this issue.
 From Ferguson, Missouri to North Charleston, South Carolina, New York City, and many other cities, real questions are being raised regarding racial discrimination by U.S. law enforcement.